Let’s make your email marketing strategy work for you.

 Way way back in May 2018, inboxes all over the EU groaned beneath the weight of the endless ‘do you still want to hear from us?’ emails.
 Not the finest hour for email marketing.

 The effects of GDPR inspired countless memes, lampooning the efforts of subscriber-hungry businesses.
 It also made many question if email marketing was still worth the investment.

 Marketing gurus tell businesses to use video, get on Instagram, or jump on the latest trend.
 They even tout Facebook Messenger bots as email’s replacement.

-But here’s the thing.
+In a word, NO. It’s estimated that over 335 billion emails will be sent every day by the end of 2023.
+So email remains a hugely important marketing channel.
 77% of subscribers still prefer receiving permission-based messages by email.
 That’s compared to social media or direct mail.

 That said, you may find customers less willing to hand over their email address.
 Especially if they know your freebie will lead to a deluge of ‘buy my stuff’ emails.

 So the key question is how will your email marketing stand out?

 What can I do to make the most of my email marketing?